Tag: Lovers Lane

 Lover’s Lane

-Lover's Lane in Monroe Last week's post from that 1835 trip, had me thinking about the legend of those Catalpa trees on Lover's Lane.
-I did some hunting on the newspapers.com website and found the two below articles.
-Sure enough, the legend is wrong!
-The trees were NOT planted by Pargoud, but by Henry Bry … Continue reading Lover’s Lane
+Last week’s post from that 1835 trip, had me thinking about the legend of those Catalpa trees on Lover’s Lane.
+I did some hunting on the newspapers.com website and found…

 Journal of the Rev. Timothy Flint part IV